asimpriyendu/SendEmailsFromDialogflowUsingSendGrid/README.md

 8. Try sending Emails now.

-9. in SendGrip, integrate it.
+9. Back at SendGrip, integrate it.